rootblind/authy/README.md

-# authy
+# authy version 1.0
-An authetification application
+An authetification application.

+Expecting a higher security level and less vulnerabilities in the next version.